fbpx

 For your next task

-•You might consider these interior and exterior house painting tips.
+• You might consider these interior and exterior house painting tips.
 Sandpaper is numerically rated based on its grit particle sizes.
 The lower the number, the bristly the grit, while the higher the number, the finer the sandpaper will be.
 Given that coarse sandpaper leaves much deeper scratches, begin with the finest sandpaper grade that will take on the job easily.
 This will lead your way up to finer grits.

-Protect your trims and sconces with painters tape.
-Painters tape is a light-adhesive masking tape that covers surface areas you don’t want to be painted.
+• Protect your trims and sconces with painter’s tape.
+Painter tape is a light-adhesive masking tape that covers surface areas you don’t want to be painted.
 It’s perfect on smooth surface areas; it protects trims, mouldings, baseboards, windows, and casings from drips and overpainting.
 To use painter’s tape by hand, attach a little tape to the surface of the walls and roll it out for about six inches.
 Keep the tape close to the wall, then press down the edges to get a good seal from it.

 Such well-placed art decor on your wall may be the fastest way to hide a hole in drywall.
 However, follow our wall painting process step-by-step for a smooth finished surface to achieve professional-like repair, even doing it yourself.

-Another interior painting tips
+Other interior painting tips

 STEP 2: GATHER YOUR MATERIALS